 HITL refers to systems that allow humans to give direct feedback to a model for predictions below a certain level of confidence.

-In practice, you need to determine what level of confidence is acceptable for the process: If it is ok to have wrong predictions "slipping through", you can set threshold rather low – which, in turn, requires much less manual intervention through human labor.
+In practice, you need to determine what level of confidence is acceptable for the process: If it is ok to have wrong predictions "slipping through", you can set a threshold rather low – which, in turn, requires much less manual intervention through human labor.
 In other cases, you want to be sure that the system only records "correct" predictions.

 "Why can't we just use better algorithms to achieve higher confidence?"